Echecorneliusjr001/Netflix-EDA-Visualization/README.md

 By following these recommendations and engaging in strategic collaborations, Netflix can continue to provide an extensive and diverse content library that meets the evolving demands and interests of its subscribers. 📺🤝 #Netflix #ContentStrategy #Contributions

 ### Limitations
-using seaborn in obtaining the visualization was a lot, which i decided to run few of the visualizations with matplotlib libraries in order for me to get the visualizations ready to go with the kind of data I had in my dataset.
+Using Seaborn to obtain the visualization was a lot, so I decided to run a few of the visualizations with Matplotlib libraries for me to get the visualizations ready to go with the kind of data I had in my dataset.

 ### References
  Seaborn cheatography by Sanjeev95

- Netflix dataset (Website).
+ Netflix dataset (Website)